vladcc/object-oriented-c/README.txt

 how to write OOP in C using nothing but the compiler and the preprocessor.
 To my surprise, it turned out to be pretty simple.

 First I have to mention it's based on ideas from Axel Schreiner's "Object-oriented Programming in ANSI-C", which he is so kind to provide for free here: https://www.cs.rit.edu/~ats/books/ooc.pdf It's a great read for anyone interested.

 !!!IMPORTANT CAVEATS!!!
 Everything said and done here is for educational purposes only!
-The method described below is a dirty, dirty hack (according to the standard, at least) Using structures like we will is undefined behavior.
+The method described below is a dirty, dirty hack according to the standard.
+Using structures like we will is undefined behavior.
 It should work, and it will work, because all kinds of technology depend on what we are (ab)using to hold true.
 It is still undefined behavior nonetheless.